mvanderkamp/westures-core/README.md

 There are eight classes defined in this module:

-- _Binding:_ Bind a Gesture to an element within a Region.
 - _Gesture:_ Respond to input phase "hooks" to define a gesture.
 - _Input:_ Track a single pointer through its lifetime, and store the progress of gestures associated with that input.